Kirkdale

 (St Gregory’s Minster, Kirkdale, North Yorkshire, Archaeological Investigations and Historical Context, Philip Rahtz and Lorna Watts, 2021, 290 to 292).

 St Gregory’s Minster, Kirkdale, Arthur Penn, Parochial Church Council surmises that the church might have been built in around 654 CE, but that theory rests on the unlikely premise that Kirkdale was the place of the Lastingham monastery.
-However, as the church was dedicated to St Gregory, this muight have been a deliberate attempt to foster unity following the Synod of Whitby, so it might have been founded in the years following the Synod say around 665 CE.
+However, as the church was dedicated to St Gregory, likely to have been a deliberate attempt to foster unity following the Synod of Whitby, it seems likely to have been founded in the years following the Synod say around 665 CE.
 Cedd had died in 664 CE.
 Perhaps the church was founded by his successor and younger brother Chad.

 There is a local legend that the original intention was to build the church near Nawton and Wombleton, but a stone, chosen to mark the spot, was mysteriously found the next morning in Kirkdale.
 It was moved back to the intended site, but once again returned to the dale.
 So the church was built there.
 The story was later recorded in the diary of a schoolmaster of Appleton le Moors, F C Dawson, in his entry after a visit to Kirkdale on 14 June 1843.